Is There a Way to Get Rid of Under Eye Puffiness for Good?

 1. External remedies

-- You can use regular ice cubes too, but caffeine and antioxidants in green tea really make a difference.
+- You can use regular ice cubes too, but the caffeine and antioxidants in green tea really make a difference.
 Also try cucumber + lemon and chamomile ice cubes.

 - Start your day with a much refreshing ice water face dip or a few good splashes of cold water from the tap onto your face.
 This will wake you up, increase blood circulation, and tighten your skin.